-Sometimes I hear people gawk and gasp at the price tags on painted furniture (mine included) and they can’t understand why a piece costs what it does.
-I hope this blog post opens your eyes a bit more to the work that some pieces require before a coat of paint is ever applied.
-Before I started painting furniture, I didn’t have a clue about these things!
+Sometimes I hear people gawk and gasp at the price tags on painted pieces (mine included).
+Perhaps this post helps you understand the pricing.
+As a consumer, I didn’t have a clue about these things!
 I just wanted what was cute and cheap.
-Now that I’m on the other end of the equation, I understand why people price their work the way they do.
+Now that I’m a producer, I understand why people price their work the way they do.

-And if pieces are out of your price range no matter the amount of work that went into them, perhaps keep those reactions to yourself.
-You can always learn how to do it yourself!
-Perhaps then you’ll get more of an appreciation for what people like me do on a regular basis.
+If you find refinished pieces with a high price tag, perhaps keep your reactions private.
+You don’t know the amount of work that went into refinishing that piece.
+Perhaps the shop it’s being sold in has a large commission fee it charges to sellers.
+At the end of the day, you can always save money and do it yourself!
+If you do, I hope you get more of an appreciation for what refinishers do on a regular basis.
 And I honestly don’t mean to sound snarky when I type that out.
 It’s simply true that you don’t realize how hard something is until you try to do it yourself.

-From the seller end, if a piece of furniture requires so much work to bring it back to life that the final price would be outrageous, again…walk away.
+If a piece of furniture requires so much work to refinish that the final price would be outrageous, move on.
 I’ve seen my fair share of amazing deals on pieces.
 Unfortunately, the time and effort it would take to get a respectable return on investment simply wasn’t there.

 I hope this little write up was helpful to you!
 Pin this image to reference this blog post when you’re working on your next diamond in the rough!